mdn/content/files/en-us/web/api/attribution_reporting_api/registering_triggers/index.md

    Again, see {{httpheader("Attribution-Reporting-Register-Trigger")}} for a detailed description of all the available fields.

 3. When the user interacts with the attribution trigger, the browser attempts to match the trigger against any attribution source entries stored in the browser's private local cache.
-For a successful match, the site (scheme + [eTLD+1](/en-US/docs/Glossary/eTLD)) of the top-level page on which the trigger is being registered must:
+For a successful match, the `Attribution-Reporting-Register-Trigger`'s [`"trigger_data"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Trigger#trigger_data) must match one of the values provided in the {{httpheader("Attribution-Reporting-Register-Source")}}'s [`"trigger_data"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#trigger_data), and the site (scheme + [eTLD+1](/en-US/docs/Glossary/eTLD)) of the top-level page on which the trigger is being registered must:

    - match the site of at least one of the `destination`s specified in the source's associated data.
    - be same-origin with the request that specified the source registration.

+   There are many other factors that will prevent a successful match outcome; for example:

+   - The trigger's filters do not match the source's filter data (See [Filters](/en-US/docs/Web/API/Attribution_Reporting_API/Generating_reports#filters) for more details).
+   - The source's [`"trigger_data_matching"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#trigger_data_matching) setting results in no match occurring.
+   - The source's [`"max_event_level_reports"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#max_event_level_reports) limit has been reached.
+   - A successful match is not reported due to the browser's randomized response algorithm.
+See [How noise is added to reports](/en-US/docs/Web/API/Attribution_Reporting_API/Generating_reports#how_noise_is_added_to_reports) for more details.

 4. If a successful match is found, the browser [generates a report](/en-US/docs/Web/API/Attribution_Reporting_API/Generating_reports) based on the source and trigger data, and sends it to a reporting endpoint.

 > **Note:** Attribution triggers cannot be registered on {{htmlelement("a")}} elements or {{domxref("Window.open()")}} calls like attribution sources can.